Matatika/matatika-docs/content/dataml/channelml.md

 ---
-title: Channel YAML
+title: ChannelML
-permalink: /dataml/channels/channel-yaml
+permalink: /dataml/channelml/
-parent: Channels
-grand_parent: DataML
 nav_order: 1
+parent: DataML
 ---

 # {{page.title}}

 ---

+Examples and reference documentation for organising your datasets into channels.
+{: .fs-5 }

 Use the Matatika channel YAML to group related datasets in your workspace as code.
 {: .fs-5 }